MVLA Soccer Club: Frequently Asked Questions

 Following US Soccer regulations, teams are divided by birth year (and not school grade).
 For example, a child born in 2009 is on an “09G” or “09B” team.
 The G or B represents girls or boys team.
 The teams in a given age group have a name (e.g., “Gunners”), followed by a color (e.g., Green).
 The colors in order of level are Blue, White, Green, Black, Gold.
 Some larger age groups will have Silver and Red teams as well.
 A few age groups may have a Navy team, just below Blue.
 Regardless of level, the team will be placed in the appropriate league division to maximize player development.

 There can be player movement between teams up or down at any time.
 Generally, this will occur between seasons and there will have been discussions with the coach.
+Also, although MVLA tries to minimize coach changes for a team, changes are sometimes unavoidable to balance the needs of the club, the team, and the individual coach.

 Each player must have a laminated player pass with his/her photo and information.
 MVLA team managers or coaches carry the team’s set of player passes which must be presented at each game.
 Each league has different requirements for obtaining the player pass.
 The MVLA Ops Staff will generate the player pass for each registered player before the fall season.
 The player pass is valid for a full year, from August 1 to the following July 31.
 Any adults on the player side of the field must have staff passes.
 Staff passes are valid for two years.
 If a player guests with another MVLA team, he/she must have the appropriate pass for the league in which they are guesting.